Gerosullivan/Pangur/context/ui_spec.md

   - Contains cat-hand div at beginning of game (centered)
   - Cat pieces in hand: 98px × 98px
   - Setup message appears to the right of cat pieces with left arrow: "← Drag cats onto the board to start (avoid perimeter cells)"
+  - Once all cats are placed, show a primary `Confirm Formation` button; the main turn loop only begins after the player clicks it.
-  - After setup, replaced with action button(s), center middle
+  - After confirmation, replace the setup UI with action button(s), center middle
     - `End Turn` button (primary CTA; ends cat phase and starts mouse phase).
     - other buttons like `Restart game` and `Undo move` (TBC)